zMaathBr/Calcule-Gasoline/README.md

 # Calcule-Gasoline
 # This code is very simple, im studying program about 1 month or less, so I made this!
+I'm learning just Python!
 km = float(input('\033[33mHow many kilometers will be driven?')) lc = float(input('\033[34mHow much does the car go per liter of gas?')) p = float(input('\033[35mHow many people go in the car?'))